Invisv-Privacy/masque/README.md

 INVISV **masque** has already been in public use in INVISV's [Relay](https://invisv.com/relay/) and [Booth](https://booth.video/) services for over a year.
 This repository is its first release as an open BSD-licensed codebase.

-As of February 2024, this open implementation currently uses HTTP/2 for MASQUE tunneling.
-With appropriate changes to [quic-go](https://github.com/quic-go/quic-go), which we will be making available in the future, this implementation will also support HTTP/3 for MASQUE tunneling.
+This implementation offers both HTTP/2 and HTTP/3 for MASQUE tunneling.

 ## Example application: Relay HTTP Proxy